ww44ss/ww44ss.github.io/_posts/blog/2016-10-10-Presidential_Debtate.md

 {: .table}

-The methods used here closely follow those hightlighted in recent posts by [David Robinson](http://varianceexplained.org/r/trump-tweets/) and [Julia Silge](http://juliasilge.com/blog/Life-Changing-Magic/) who looked at text sentiment analysis in both literary and political contexts.
-And also as used here [previous post on the VP debates](http://rpubs.com/ww44ss/vp_debate).
+The methods used here closely follow those hightlighted in recent posts by [David Robinson](http://varianceexplained.org/r/trump-tweets/) and [Julia Silge](http://juliasilge.com/blog/Life-Changing-Magic/) who looked at text sentiment analysis in both literary and political contexts as well as those used in a [previous post on the VP debates](http://rpubs.com/ww44ss/vp_debate).

 ### ANALYSIS